STEWARDSHIP

 Green House Project

-The greenhouse project was started to increase the nutrition of the food that children were eating at the partner school.
-These greenhouses are located on the director’s land and the tomatoes and onions that are grown help feed the children at the school.
-This year green peppers were planted in hopes to sell and buy other vegetables from the market yielding a profit to help the school.
+The greenhouse project was started to increase the nutrition of the food children were eating at the partner school.
+These greenhouses are located on the director’s land, and the tomatoes and onions that are grown help feed the children at the school.
+This year, green peppers were planted in hopes of selling them and using the profit to buy other vegetables from the market to help support the school.

 Dairy Project

-The dairy project was first started when the founder Chase Ward purchased two cows for the school in 2014.
-The children at the school asked if he had names for the cows, but the only names he could think were his parents Annie and David.
+The dairy project was first started when founder Chase Ward purchased two cows for the school in 2014.
+The children at the school asked if he had names for the cows, but the only names he could think of were his parents, Annie and David.
 Today the herd of dairy cows has grown to 9.
-Some challenges have been faced in this project with cattle dying, or mostly bulls being born.
-The bulls are sold for their meat.
+Some challenges have been faced in this project, including cattle dying and mostly bulls being born.
+The bulls are sold for meat.

 Current State:

-5. Get every child a glass of milk at our partner school and sell excess
+Provide every child at our partner school with a glass of milk and sell the excess

 Mango and Orange Farm

-The Mango and Orange farm was purchased in 2016 and land was cleared for planting.
-The land was fenced on three sides in hope for expansion.
-Mangos and Papayas were planted.
-The Papayas gave a good yield the first year and was given to the local church.
-Mangos take three years to mature.
-A challenge was faced when goats came in and ate the small trees and also lack of water.
-In 2019 the ministry has dug a well and fenced the fourth side and has started replanting the mangos and adding orange trees.
+The Mango and Orange farm was purchased in 2016, and the land was cleared for planting.
+The land was fenced on three sides in hope of expansion.
+Mangoes and papayas were planted.
+The papayas gave a good yield in the first year and were given to the local church.
+Mangoes take three years to mature.
+A challenge was faced when goats came in and ate the small trees, along with a lack of water.
+In 2019 the ministry dug a well, fenced the fourth side, and started replanting the mangoes while adding orange trees.

 Goals:

-1. Supply for children at the school and sell excess
+Supply fruit for children at the school and sell the excess

 Tractor and Hay Project

-The tractor project was a tractor that was shipped from a farmer from Hills Beaver Creek, Minnesota.
-The community did not have a tractor before so most of the jobs were done by hand.
+The tractor project began with a tractor that was shipped by a farmer from Hills, Beaver Creek, Minnesota.
+The community did not have a tractor before, so most of the work was done by hand.
 This prevented them from getting a better yield on crops.
 This tractor is hired out for plowing, planting, road construction, harvesting, and much more.
-Along with the tractor, a hay baler was sent.
-Because the dairy industry is on the rise in Kenya.
-Hay is sold to the local dairy farmers for their cows’ dry matter.
+Along with the tractor, a hay baler was also sent.
+Because the dairy industry is growing in Kenya, hay is sold to local dairy farmers for their cows’ dry matter.

 Current State: